JAForbes/blog/posts/how-to-talk-to-a-computer.md

 The `Z` stands for the Zero timezone.

 > You might have heard the military talk about "Zulu" time.
-This is just the phoenetic alphabet employed in combination with UTC
+This is just the phoenetic alphabet employed in combination with UTC.

 With these standard formats in our toolbelt we can engage in conversation with our REPL.